ophal/seawolf/README.md

-Seawolf is a toolkit library, it implements several handy functions to make Ophal developers life easier.
+Seawolf was a Lua toolkit library focused on web development.
+It implements several handy functions to make Ophal developers life easier.
 It was originally planned to be a PHP standard library, but now is open to improvements and additions of other old and new approaches to web development.

 ### Dependencies
 Seawolf packages reuse Lua modules that are helpful for web development.